-- avoid utilising personal knowledge that they have of the topic, unless it could reasonably be assumed to be held by someone of decent intellect and active news-media consumption (e.g.: "Syria is in the Middle East" or "Russia is a major oil producer" is clearly acceptable knowledge, but the details of Iraqi government troop movements is unlikely to be); - give little credit to appeals merely to emotion or authority, except where these have rational influence on an argument; - avoid presuming a geographic, cultural, national, ethnic or other background when assessing arguments; - avoid preferencing arguments or styles of speaking that match personal preferences; - assess the merits of a proposed policy, solution or problem separate from any personal perspectives in relation to it.
+- be aware of basic facts about the world (e.g.: "Syria is in the Middle East" would be considered basic); - be familiar with issues and events that have made international headlines for a sustained period of time (e.g. judges should be aware that COVID-19 was a pandemic and had a severe impact on many countries.
+They should be expected to know that different countries had different models of response to COVID-19, with some countries deprioritizing the economy and implementing lockdowns, and some countries prioritising keeping the economy open and relying on individual social distancing.
+They do not necessarily need to be aware of the specifics of individual models each country had implemented.); - avoid utilising personal knowledge that they have of the topic, unless it could reasonably be assumed to be held by someone who fulfils the previous two criteria; - give little credit to appeals merely to emotion or authority, except where these have rational influence on an argument; - avoid presuming a geographic, cultural, national, ethnic or other background when assessing arguments; - avoid preferencing arguments or styles of speaking that match personal preferences; - assess the merits of a proposed policy, solution or problem separate from any personal perspectives in relation to it.

-This does not mean that speakers cannot make complex claims about complicated issues based on their own specialized knowledge, or indeed, that judges cannot be convinced by these claims.
-While judges should be assumed to have ordinary knowledge about various issues, they should also be fully capable of logically following and analyzing a debate, and understanding complex concepts when explained.
-If teams wish to bring in their own specialized knowledge to the debate, they must be able to explain them in a way that is free of jargon and understandable by the ordinary intelligent voter.
+This does not mean that speakers cannot make complex claims about complicated issues based on their own specialised knowledge, or indeed, that judges cannot be convinced by these claims.
+While judges should be assumed to have ordinary knowledge about various issues, they should also be fully capable of logically following and analysing a debate, and understanding complex concepts when explained.
+If teams wish to bring in their own specialised knowledge to the debate, they must be able to explain them in a way that is free of jargon and understandable by the ordinary intelligent voter.

-Thinking as the ordinary intelligent voter does not absolve us from our responsibilities to actually judge the debate the ordinary intelligent voter would have fallen for it".
+Thinking as the ordinary intelligent voter does not absolve us from our responsibilities to actually judge the debate - to evaluate the logical flow of arguments, determine the extent to which teams have seemed to win them, and ensure that they have done so within the rules.
+We should not say "while that was clearly irrational rabble-rousing, the ordinary intelligent voter would have fallen for it".
 This not only leads to irrational conclusions, but also, generally, overestimates how much cleverer we are than an ordinary intelligent voter.